 When it comes to energy provisions, there are few words we like the sound of more than ‘discount’.
 As far as we’re concerned at WeFlip, there’s really no such thing as a bad discount: only a good discount, a great discount and, best of all, the kind of fantastic discount our customers get when they use us to switch energy suppliers.
 That’s why we’re so keen to tell you all about the Winter Home Discount Scheme – not to be confused with the Winter Fuel Payment.

 So, first things first, what is the Winter Home Discount scheme?

 Well, it’s also known as the government’s Warm Home Discount scheme and it’s specifically designed to offer financial help to people who find it difficult to meet the cost of heating their homes.
-In particular, it’s one of a range of energy deals for the over 60s all of which have been designed to play a part in and, most importantly, making you feel able to keep properly warm when winter starts to bite.
+In particular, it’s one of a range of energy deals for the over 60s all of which have been designed to play a part in reducing your energy bill and, most importantly, making you feel able to keep properly warm when winter starts to bite.
 Come to think of it, this being the UK, it’s helpful to be able to keep properly warm when April and May turn out to be freezing cold wash-outs yet again…

 If you’re interested in WeFlip, then you’re interested in using every clever trick, tool and tactic you can get your hands on to cut your fuel bills.
 You’re smart like that.
 That means you’re probably asking ‘how much is the Warm Home Discount?’ and wondering exactly how to apply for the warm home discount.
 Well, wonder no longer, because WeFlip are only too happy to explain exactly what the Warm Home Discount is worth, who can claim it and how they go about doing so.
 We want to reward you for asking questions, and we can do that by keeping you informed and giving you all the information you need to save money on top of what you’ll save by switching to the best deal.